paulplant/xdrip4ios_docs/docs/install/testflight.md

 ## Age Restrictions

-If you need to setup xDrip4iOS for a Apple ID used by a child under 13, you must change the iPhone account to an adult's Apple ID (i.e. your own) in order to install Testflight and join the xDrip4iOS test.
+If you need to setup xDrip4iOS for an Apple ID registered to a child under 13, you must change the iPhone account to an adult's Apple ID (i.e. your own) in order to install Testflight and join the xDrip4iOS test.

 Once xDrip4iOS is installed, you can remove your Apple ID and add your child's account again.
 </br>